royaltm/spectrusty-tutorial/step1.md

 ### Some entropy

-To make your Spectrum feel slightly more real, let's initialize its memory with some entropy when it's being initialized.
+To make your Spectrum feel slightly more real, let's initialize its memory with some randomness at boot time.

 First, you need to add the [rand] crate to your `Cargo.toml`: